Hidgons/bobo/report_test.md

 Matplotlib.pyplot is a collection of command style functions that make matplotlib work like MATLAB.
 Each pyplot function makes some change to a figure: e.g., creates a figure, creates a plotting area in a figure, plots some lines in a plotting area, decorates the plot with labels, etc. In matplotlib.pyplot various states are preserved across function calls, so that it keeps track of things like the current figure and plotting area, and the plotting functions are directed to the current axes (please note that "axes" here and in most places in the documentation refers to the axes part of a figure and not the strict mathematical term for more than one axis) [@fa18-523-85-pyplot].

 ### Seaborn
 Seaborn is a Python visualization library for statistical plotting.
 It comes equipped with preset styles and color palettes so you can create complex, aesthetically pleasing charts with a few lines of code.
-It’s designed to work with NumPy and pandas data structures and to support statistical tasks completed in SciPy and statsmodels.
-Seaborn is built on top of Python’s core visualization library matplotlib, but it’s meant to serve as a complement, not a replacement.
-In most cases, you’ll still use matplotlib for simple plotting, and you’ll need a knowledge of matplotlib to tweak Seaborn’s default plots [@fa18-523-85-seaborn].
+It is designed to work with NumPy and pandas data structures and to support statistical tasks completed in SciPy and statsmodels.
+Seaborn is built on top of Python's core visualization library matplotlib, but it's meant to serve as a complement, not a replacement.
+In most cases, you will still use matplotlib for simple plotting, and you'll need a knowledge of matplotlib to tweak Seaborn's default plots [@fa18-523-85-seaborn].